SWIM the SNAKE August 12, 2023 Enjoy the River!

-Local County Sheriffs, Coast Guard Auxiliary and volunteers will help direct river traffic and assist participants if necessary.
+Local County Sheriffs, Coast Guard Auxiliary and volunteers will help direct river traffic and assist participants as necessar

-Entry fee is $30.00.
-This event is a fundraiser for the Blue Mountain RC&D (Resource Conservation and Development) Council, a regional non-profit and two local youth summer swim programs in Southeast WA.
+Entry fee is $25.00.
+This event is a fundraiser for the Blue Mountain RC&D (Resource Conservation and Development) Council, a regional non-profit, supporting local competitive youth summer swim programs in Southeast WA.
 State and other natural resource projects.
 The NON-REFUNDABLE fee includes a commemorative T-shirt, event insurance, bottled water, and melon bites.

 Due to a lack of internet connection at Lyons Ferry, we are unable to process electronic payments (credit or debit cards) the day of the event.
-Participants are REQUIRED to pre-register at eventbrite.com/swimthesnake.
-T-shirts are included if orders are received by July 31, 2018.
+Participants are REQUIRED to pre-register at https://www.eventbrite.com/e/590668273707

 - All paddlers MUST wear a PFD (personal flotation device).